 Dr Helen Macdonald became the CEO of the Clare and Gilbert Valley’s Council in February of 2018, after service as CEO of the Naracoorte Lucindale Council for 6 years.
 Helen achieved her doctorate in Philosophy in 1997, and has since held leadership roles at various mining companies over Australia and the world.
 Helen is a member of the EPA Board and the SA Stormwater Management Authority, and her specialties include strategic leadership, risk management, external /public affairs and environmental and social responsibility.
 She is committed to seeing the Yorke and Mid North region thrive.

-Whether it be working in a construction or mining environment, or in the public sector as Mayor, Phillip is accustomed to dealing with complex issues in order to achieving optimum results.
+Whether it be working in a construction or mining environment, Phillip is accustomed to dealing with complex issues in order to achieving optimum results.

 He is delivery focussed as is evident in his current and prior experience as a hands-on production manager, auditor and trainer and has developed skills in inventory and stock control, asset management including financial and KPI reporting.